AlonsoJAG/automatic_model_selector/README.md

 ```
 On line 93, we can modify the position where the file with the results of the processed video will be saved.
 This shows us that people were armed and unarmed.
 In lines 202 and 208 we can modify the predictors that we want to be shown in the results.
 ```
-Line 93:
+Line 566 (ADP4F with 2 APDs):
     archivo = open("./label/results" + "_video_test" + ".txt", "a")
 ```
 ```
-Lines 202 and 208:
+Lines 924 (ADP4F with 2 APDs):
     archivo.write(f"{currentframe},{nper},{per_xmid},{ypredic_per},{prob0},{prob1},{prediction}\n")
 ```
-On line 309, you can modify the route where the faces of armed people are stored.
+On line 916 (ADP4F with 2 APDs), you can modify the route where the faces of armed people are stored.
 ```
-Line 309:
+Line 916 (ADP4F with 2 APDs):
     cv2.imwrite('./cropped_faces/frame' + str(currentframe) + '.jpg', cropped_image)
 ```